ovanderzee/onscreenness/README.md

     onScreenness.reset();

+## Automatic pick-up
+Onscreenmess will also watch the html for elements with a data attribute.
+In this case no further scripting is needed.

+    <section data-onscreenness></section>

 ## Have the onscreen presence data
 When the visible part of the webpage changes, the onscreenness of the collected elements is assesed.